 Skip to main content

-Fatteh comes from the Arabic word fatt, meaning "to break into pieces", which is exactly what happens to the crispy pita in this dish.
-And hummus simply means chickpeas in Arabic.
-Put them together, and you get fattet hummus, a dish that’s comforting, creamy, and full of texture.
+Fatteh is one of those dishes that’s pure comfort — and it has a special memory I want you to know.
+The name comes from the Arabic word fatt, meaning “to break into pieces,” which is exactly what happens to the crispy pita in this dish.
+Hummus, as you know, means chickpeas in Arabic.
+Put them together, and you get fattet hummus.... creamy, textured, and full of warmth.

-In the Middle East, especially in Syria and Lebanon, fatteh is a must-have for Friday brunch... our version of a lazy Saturday morning meal.
-For me, this dish is personal.
-The first weekend after my breast cancer surgery, my brother made it for me.
-The warmth of the toasted pita, the creamy yogurt, and that final sizzle of butter and nuts, it all made me feel at home.
+In the Middle East, especially Syria and Lebanon, fatteh is a must-have for a lazy brunch, our version of a relaxed Saturday morning meal.
+For me, it’s personal.
+I’ll never forget the first weekend after my breast cancer surgery, when Uncle Kinan made it for us.
+The toasted pita, creamy yoghurt, and that final sizzle of butter and nuts… it wasn’t just food.
+It was love, strength, and comfort all in one bowl, helping me feel cared for and at home.

 Ingredients: